no-domestic-violence/mobile-app/README.md

 ```

 2. Open expo app from your device and login with the same credentials and you can start manually testing your work

+**To test in production mode with device**

+Publish the app in production mode.